 - Passport Size Photograph: This need to be taken no more than 30 days prior to submitting the application.

 Once you have logged all of the required documentation for the application, you will then need to pay the $100 registration fee.
 You can pay by credit card, check money order, though all money orders/checks must be made out to “Treasurer, State of CT.”

-If your physician’s certification outlines your need for a primary caregiver, you will need to register them on the DOCP application, as they will not give you a registration certificate otherwise.
+If you or your physician’s office outlines the need for a primary caregiver, you will need to register them on the DOCP application, as they will not give you a registration certificate otherwise.
 You must identify the person in question as your primary caregiver on the application form, and verify some medical information.

 For patients and primary caregivers, please use the following address when mailing supplemental documents:

 Connecticut Department of Consumer Protection,